tablelandnetwork/docs/docs/fundamentals/chains/README.md

   - blockchains
 ---

 Chain selection makes a significant impact on the database's usability.
 Choose a chain that’s too slow or expensive, and it won’t be feasible for table writes to occur frequently.
-Deploy a cross-chain data model for value layering purposes, and certain on-chain access control features are lost.
+Deploy a cross-chain data model for value layering purposes, and certain onchain access control features are lost.
 This page explains general chain related concepts; the following chains are supported and described in more detail in the subsequent pages.

 Note that in addition to each chain's unique block time, there is also a chain-specific block depth required until SQL data is made available in Tableland.
 For example, Ethereum has a block time of ~13.5 seconds and a block depth of 1, so it takes ~27.5 seconds for data to be available in Tableland.
 Since a transaction could be submitted _mid_-block, it's possible for a transaction to take from ~30-40 seconds to be materialized in Tableland.
 The chain-specific docs pages (see below) describe this in more detail.